3 driver deaths in 24 hours in Australian rally in Tasmania - WHIZ News

-HOBART, Australia (AP) — Three competitors have died in crashes over the past 24 hours in the Targa Tasmania rally, including two on Saturday in an accident southwest of the capital of Hobart.
+HOBART, Australia (AP) — Three competitors died in crashes in a 24-hour span in the Targa Tasmania rally, including two on Saturday southwest of the capital of Hobart.

 “This has been a devastating few days,” Targa Australia chief executive Mark Perry said in a statement.
 “We feel greatly for the family and friends who have lost those so precious to them.”

-The identities of the driver and co-driver killed Saturday were not immediately released.
+Police said driver Leigh Mundy, aged 68, of Hobart, and his co-driver Dennis Neagle, 59, of Withcott, Queensland, crashed on Wattle Grove Road near Cygnet in southern Tasmania about 11:40 a.m. local time on Saturday.

+Tasmania Police acting Inspector Sally Cottrell said it was not yet known what caused the crash.
+The men were competing in a 2019 Porsche 911.

-On Friday, New South Wales driver Shane Navin died in a crash on the Lyell Highway on the second-last day of the rally.
-Navin, 68, was killed after his red 1979 Mazda RX-7 rolled Friday morning.
+On Friday, New South Wales driver Shane Navin died in a crash on the Lyell Highway on the second-to-last day of the rally.
+Navin, 68, was killed after his 1979 Mazda RX-7 rolled in the morning.

 His co-driver, Glenn Evans, was uninjured, a statement from race organizers said.